Gauthiergit/Exam_Rank_6/README.md

 ./aout "port"
 ````

-Now you can use nc to simulate a cient and on others terminal to start a conversation:
+Now you can use nc to simulate a cient on others terminal to start a conversation:
 ````sh
 nc localhost "port"
 ````